flutter/website/platform-plugins.md

 outside your main application.
 Optionally, this also enables you to [publish](#publish) the plugin.

-You can create a plugin project using the `--plugin` flag with `flutter create`:
+You can create a plugin project using the `--plugin` flag with `flutter create`.
+Use the `--org` option to specify your organization, using reverse domain name notation.
+This value is used in various package and bundle identifiers in the generated Android and iOS code.

 ```
-flutter create --plugin hello
+flutter create --org com.example --plugin hello
 ```

 This creates a plugin project in the `hello/` folder with the following content: